geoyogesh/GeoETL/docs/geoetl-doc-site/README.md

-# Website
+# GeoETL Documentation Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This is the documentation website for [GeoETL](https://github.com/geoyogesh/geoetl), built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## Installation